peaceiris/actions-suggest-related-links/README.md

 In accordance with its name, fastText has the advantage of very short inference times.

 We think training time at the GitHub Actions runners won't be an issue.
-In the case of [GitHub Actions for GitHub Pages] repository, the training execution time is 1 sec.
-But installing time of dependencies takes 1 min, the total execution time is about 1.5 min.
+In the case of [GitHub Actions for GitHub Pages] repository, the training execution time is 1 sec and the total execution time is about 30 sec.

 [fastText]: https://fasttext.cc/
 [GitHub Actions for GitHub Pages]: https://github.com/peaceiris/actions-gh-pages